 The duos perform not only on instruments of different eras, but at two different pitches simultaneously!
 Boundaries between different styles and aesthetics are eviscerated.
 The audience is invited to celebrate with the musicians the inherent timelessness of music.

 Vierhalbiert was chosen to be part of the The New Austrian Sound of Music programme 2018/19.
 An initiative from the Foreign Ministry of Austria to support and encourage musicians and groups to perform abroad.
 Future projects include world premiers of two fantastic young Austrian based composers Matthias Kranebitter and Lorenzo Troiani written specifically for the two Duos.
 Both pieces were premiered in Innsbruck in 2018.
-Further projects are in the making right now.
-One by composer Hannes Dufek and another one combining pieces by Simon Steen-Andersen and a selection of HIF Biber's Rosary Sonatas.

 © Vierhalbiert 2018 | Quartet for baroque and contemporary music.
 All rights reserved.